 • Create scalability

 For NACFB brokers, this is where intelligent automation becomes relevant.
 It supports the broker role rather than replacing it.
+For UK asset finance brokers looking to build profitable specialisation alongside their automation strategy, the whitepaper specialising at scale in asset finance provides a practical framework for where to focus and how to compete.

 The broker value is still human